gigagraph/backbone/system-setup/toolchains/dotnet/README.md

 ## Installation

 This guide considers .NET installation through .NET backports Ubuntu feed.
-If users want to use a different installation method, they should refer to the [official installation docs][install-dotnet-ubuntu] and the [decision guide][dotnet-ubuntu-installation-decision-guide].
+If users want to use a different installation method, they should refer to the [official installation docs][dotnet-install-ubuntu] and the [decision guide][dotnet-ubuntu-installation-decision-guide].

 Add Ubuntu .NET backports repository: